lukebarton/curriculum-vitae/README.markdown

 As technical director I was responsible for the technical operations, from web application development to the provision of phone systems.

-Technically, the web application is built with PHP5 and uses several external APIs; an SMS gateway for two-way SMS, an Email dispatching service for rejection monitoring, a marketing and newsletter management service and PayPal for subscription based payment.
-It leverages the Zend Framework and currently persists in a primarily MongoDB-based storage.
+Technically, the web application was built with PHP5 and uses several external APIs; an SMS gateway for two-way SMS, an Email dispatching service for rejection monitoring, a marketing and newsletter management service and PayPal integration for subscription based payment.
+It leveraged the Zend Framework and persisted via a primarily MongoDB-based storage.

 ---